Antolin1/multilingual-ast-probe/README.md

 ```
 This command trains a 128-dimensional multilingual probe over the output embeddings of the 5th layer of CodeBERT
 using the all the training datasets.
 After running this command, the folder `runs/multilingual_CodeBERT` is created.

+## Paper results

+To get the results presented in the paper, we ran the scripts `monolingual_script.py`, `shared_script.py`, and
+`transfer_script.py`.
+The figures reported in the paper can be obtained using the notebook `analysis-jss/analysis.ipynb`.